 Healthy Coping Strategies for Trauma

-- Develop a tool box of deep breathing, relaxation skills, and meditation skills.
-One of my favorites is called circular breathing.
+- Develop a toolbox of deep breathing, relaxation skills, and meditation skills.
+A favorite of ours is circular breathing.
 This is where you take a slow breath in and as you are doing this count to five in your mind.
-At the top of your breath hold it for 5 seconds as you count to five in your mind.
+At the top of your breath, hold it for 5 seconds as you count to five in your mind.
 Then slowly let your breath out, again counting to five as you do this.
 Lastly, at the bottom of your breath, before you breathe in again, hold it for the same 5 seconds.
 This is where you start all over again.
-Do this for a couple of cycles.
+Try this for a couple of cycles.

 - Re-engage in a hobby or activity you have not done in a while.

-- Find a new activity, sport, hobby that you can participate in.
+- Find a new activity, sport, or hobby that you can participate in.

 - Make a list of people you trust that you can call when you are not doing well.
 Help them understand you just need them to be a listening post or sounding board for you.

-- Search on the web for people who have experienced a similar trauma and have seemingly come out the other side.
-Listen to their story and see what they did that helped.
-See if you could implement one of their skills.
+- Search on the web for people who have experienced similar trauma and have seemingly come out on the other side.
+Listen to their stories, see what they did that helped, and if you could implement one of their skills.

+If your functioning seems to be decreasing and you have bouts or outbursts of extreme anger, you may want to reach out for help.
+When triggers cause you to re-experience the trauma or if you start to have nightmares about the trauma, you again may want to reach out for help.
+If your mood, sleep, appetite, relationships, school, or job performance seems to be slipping, it would be wise to reach out to a professional for help through trauma therapy.
+If you feel any thoughts of suicide or a desire to hurt someone else, immediately seek help.
 Every person and every trauma is unique.
 At Highland Springs Specialty Clinic, we understand this and do not take a one-size-fits-all approach with our trauma therapy program.
-Our reputable trauma and PTSD treatment centers in Utah consist of highly trained therapists and clinicians that have experience in helping people cope and recover from various forms of trauma.
-For any questions you may have, please give us a call and we’d be happy to help!
+Our reputable trauma and PTSD treatment centers in Utah and Idaho consist of highly trained therapists and clinicians that have experience in helping people cope and recover from various forms of trauma.
+For any questions you may have, please give us a call and we’d be happy to help.